TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-08-how-to-deprecate-code-functionality -in-a-symfony-way.md

 layout: post
 title: "How to write Open-Source in PHP 3: Deprecating Code"
 perex: '''
-    Humans, world and PHP Frameworks constantly evolve - they code functionality changes.
+    Humans, world and PHP Frameworks constantly evolve - their code functionality changes.
 Class or method is renamed, method has 1 new argument or new class is decoupled.
     <br><br>
     In Symfony world you probably know about <a href="https://symfony.com/doc/current/contributing/code/bc.html">Backward Compatibility Promise</a>.
     It <strong>prevents from unexpected and frustrating BC breaks</strong> and helps users to upgrade gradually thanks to deprecation messages.